 I believe that everyone has the ability to grow and fulfil their potential; I am there to support this process by genuinely striving to understand each person’s experiences with a non-judgemental perspective.

 I also feel that our past experiences have an impact on our present situations, and aim to uncover these patterns through exploration and discussion.
 It's also important to know that sometimes our thoughts and perceptions of events can affect our feelings and behaviour.

 I have successfully delivered long term play therapy (Place2be) sessions to primary school aged children and spent 2 years as part of the The BRIT school Counselling team (14- 18 years old) seeing staff and pupils.

 Alongside my private practice, I also work as a Specialist Mentor to university students.

-During my psychology degree I studied in depth around common and complex mental health issues, and of the different types of counselling/talking treatments available.
-I was fascinated by it and wanted to study and train further in this field.
+During my psychology degree I studied in depth around common and complex mental health issues, and of the different types of talking treatments available.
+I was fascinated by it and knew my dream was to become a qualified counsellor.

-- Level 4 Diploma in Therapeutic Counselling (QCF) (European Qualifications Framework Level 5) (CPCAB)
+- Level 4 Diploma in Therapeutic Counselling (QCF) (EQF Level 5) (CPCAB)

 - Level 3 Certificate in Counselling Studies (CPCAB)

 - Level 2 Certificate in Counselling Skills (CPCAB)

 Continuous Professional Development (CPD)